'The Voice' Finale: Watch the Top 5 Perform!

-'The Voice' Finale: Watch Bodie, Brayden Lape, Morgan Myles, Omar Jose Cardona, and Bryce Leatherwood Perform
+'The Voice' Finale: Watch Bodie, Bryce Leatherwood, Brayden Lape, Morgan Myles and Omar Jose Cardona Perform

 ‘The Voice’: Gwen Stefani Gets Emotional as Her Final Season Wit…